Skip to main content

 Solution

-Let's create a feature flag called Enable Park Weather Info with a Targeting Rule that matches employees at Whisker Co. and Percentage Options set to 20% ON and 80% OFF for the rest of the users (i.e. for the customers).
+Let's create a feature flag called Enable Park Weather Info with a Targeting Rule that matches the employees at Whisker Co. and Percentage Options set to 20% ON and 80% OFF for the rest of the users (i.e. for the customers).

 Platform-specific phased rollout